Use a deployment script

 The deployment script generator will display the script, which you can use in your preferred deployment tool.

 If you are using Amazon Web Services and deploying new EC2 or VPC instances, copy the generated script and paste it into the User Data field.
 This will let you launch existing Amazon Machine Images (AMIs) and automatically install and activate the agent at startup.
 The new instances must be able to access the URLs specified in the generated deployment script.
-This means that your Deep Security Manager must be either Internet-facing, connected to AWS via VPN / Direct Link, or that your Deep Security Manager be deployed on Amazon Web Services too.
+This means that your Deep Security Manager must be either Internet-facing, connected to AWS via VPN or Direct Link, or that your Deep Security Manager be deployed on Amazon Web Services too.

 When copying the deployment script into the User Data field for a Linux deployment, copy the deployment script as-is into the "User Data" field and CloudInit will execute the script with sudo.
 (If there are failures, they will be noted in /var/log/cloud-init.log.)